-In addition, the School Board is a member of the jointly governed New Horizons Education Center along with four other local school divisions.
+In addition, the School Board is a member of the jointly governed New Horizons Education Center along with five other local school divisions.
 New Horizons is a jointly governed organization with each school division having one representative on the New Horizons Board.
 New Horizons is a separate legal entity with separately issued financial statements which provides special education services, career and technical education, and governor's school opportunities to our students.
-Contributions to New Horizons totaled \$1.5 million for the year ended June 30, 2016.
+Contributions to New Horizons totaled \$1.6 million for the year ended June 30, 2017.

-During fiscal year 2016, the Williamsburg-James City County Education Foundation was created.
-The Foundation is a non-profit organization established to receive private donations and contributions to be used for the benefit of the students of WJCCPS and is jointly governed by the citizens of James City County, citizens of the City of Williamsburg, and the WJCCSB.
+The Williamsburg-James City County Education Foundation is a non-profit organization established to receive private donations and contributions to be used for the benefit of the students of WJCCPS and is jointly governed by the citizens of James City County, citizens of the City of Williamsburg, and the WJCCSB.
 The Foundation is a separate legal entity with separately issued financial statements.
 The Foundation does not meet the definition of a component unit but is considered a related party of Williamsburg - James City County Public Schools as one of the twenty two board seats available is occupied by a member of the WJCCPS Board.
-For the year ended June 30, 2016, the foundation disbursed approximately \$27,000 in grants for the benefit of WJCCPS.
+For the year ended June 30, 2017, the foundation disbursed approximately \$30,000 in grants for the benefit of WJCCPS.